 - a.
-The Mobile Goal base is contacting the Floor or a white tape line. - b.
+The Mobile Goal base (any part of the Mobile Goal that is not the Stake or the flexible top) is contacting the Floor or a white tape line. - b.
 Some portion of the flexible top of the Mobile Goal's Stake is higher than the top edge of the Field Perimeter. - c.
 The Mobile Goal is breaking the plane of the Corner.